Special Event: Why do moths fly like crazy f*cks in the night? The Creative Impulse as Seen Through the Lens of Louise Bourgeois

 BIOGRAPHIES

-Sue Pam-Grant, M.A. is a transdisciplinary artist whose expanded performative drawing practice intersects the visual with theatre art-making practices.
+Sue Pam-Grant, M.F.A. is a transdisciplinary artist whose expanded performative drawing practice intersects the visual with theatre art-making practices.
 Making use of autobiography, her process of mining, mapping, and tracking the self to examine the precarious point at which human fragility and resilience meet, has become her signature mark.
 In addition to being a visual artist, Pam-Grant is a published playwright and theatre director who has achieved international recognition for her highly acclaimed performance art.
 She curates and directs her performative STUDIO GALLERY space, “no.3 SPG,” in Cape Town, and her archive of works comprises numerous plays, public and immersive installations, assemblages, artist’s books, video and film, online publications, and solo exhibitions of drawings, etchings and paintings.
 Sue Pam-Grant’s “why do moths fly like crazy fucks in the night” received a nomination for Best Solo Performance in the prestigious South African Fleur du Cap Awards in February 2024.

 Britt-Marie Schiller, Ph.D. is a Training and Supervising Analyst at the Saint Louis Psychoanalytic Institute.
 She is Professor Emerita of Philosophy at Webster University in Saint Louis.
 Dr. Schiller has been Head of the Department of Psychoanalytic Education of APsA and is now a North American representative to the Board of the IPA, as well as on its Executive Committee.
 In her writing she has focused on gender and sexuality, and on art seen through a psychoanalytic lens.
 Her latest paper, “Figurability in the Art of Louise Bourgeois,” is in the September issue of American Imago.
-She continues to be fascinated by Louise Bourgeois’s ability to delve into pre-symbolic and unformulated modes of psychic experience and artistically harness these.
+She continues to be fascinated by Louise Bourgeois’s ability to delve into pre-symbolic and unformulated modes of psychic experience and artistically harness them.

 Luca Caldironi, M.D. is in private psychoanalytic practice in Modena and Venice, Italy.
 He works as well in the U.S. as an Individual and Group Professional Consultant.
 Dr. Caldironi is a Professor and Training Analyst at the Martha Harris School of Psychoanalytic Psychotherapy (Tavistock Model) in Bologna and on the board of The International Association for Art and Psychology (IAAPs) founded in 2000 by the late Graziella Magherini, M.D.
 His numerous publications and presentations reflect an emphasis on Bion’s thought, especially with regard to the notion of “creativity,” a notion evident in the exhibitions and related activities at the gallery known as Castello925 which he founded in Venice.
 Most recently, Dr. Caldironi has developed the project known as “K-Now-L-Edge,” a psychoanalytically informed project devoted to the study and practice of creativity by people seeking to deepen their understanding of self while enhancing their creative talents and professional opportunities.